CodyNicholson/Backend_Development_Notes/Git_Version_Control/gitTutorialForSE450.md

 ```
 ***

-##How to put all this stuff online using Github
+## How to put all this stuff online using Github

 ```
 - Create an empty repository on Github to put your project in

-- Copy the url for the repositoy by clicking the "Clone or Download" button in your empty repository on Github
+- Copy the url for the repository by clicking the "Clone or Download" button in your empty repository on Github

 - Create a git remote for your local git repository using: git remote add 'name' 'url from Github clone or download button'